Lysxia/quickcheck-higherorder/README.md

 # Higher-order QuickCheck

-A QuickCheck extension for properties of higher-order functions.
+A QuickCheck extension for properties of higher-order values.

 ## Summary